-The weather along the short coastline of the northern Adriatic Sea is quite mild compared to the rest of the country with an average ranging between 37 to 46 degrees Fahrenheit.
+The weather along the short coastline of the northern Adriatic Sea is quite mild compared to the rest of the country, with an average ranging between 37°F to 46°F (3°C–8°C).
 Though when the Bora winds strike, expect temperatures to drop suddenly.
-The cities in this region see the least amount of rainfall, however, you’ll still want to pack your rain gear alongside your warm layers and winter essentials.
+The cities in this region see the least amount of rainfall.
+However, you'll still want to pack your rain gear alongside your warm layers and winter essentials.

-Heading inland toward Ljubljana the temperatures drop a little and stay below 43 degrees and while the capital is one of the rainiest in all of Europe, February catches a break with only 3.5 inches of rainfall over nine days.
-Up in the high mountains is a different story, plenty of snowfall and consistent sub-zero lows of 19 and highs of 39 degrees Fahrenheit.
+Heading inland toward Ljubljana, the temperatures drop a little and stay below 43°F (6°C).
+While the capital is one of the rainiest in all of Europe, February catches a break with only 3.5 inches (9 cm) of rainfall over nine days.
+Up in the high mountains is a different story, with plenty of snowfall and consistent sub-zero lows of 19°F (-7°C) and highs of 39°F (4°C).

 Crowds & Costs

-February is still very much offseason for much of the country even if it is one of the busiest ski months of the year.
-The weather and few daylight hours make this a slower time to travel in Slovenia, and flights, as well as hotels, will be at their cheapest (with the exception of ski resorts).
+February is still very much offseason for much of the country, even if it is one of the busiest ski months of the year.
+The weather and few daylight hours make this a slower time to travel in Slovenia, and flights and hotels will be at their cheapest (with the exception of ski resorts).
 February kicks off the approaching spring with Mardi Gras celebrations across the country.
-Keeping this in mind, it’s best to book reservations for accommodation and restaurants in advance.
+Keeping this in mind, it's best to book reservations for accommodation and restaurants in advance.

 Chat with a local specialist who can help organize your trip.